smusp/SEMs_with_lavaan/Green_2023/03_two_way_ANOVA.md

 #### The models

-The SEM model for two-way ANOVA is shown below.
+The SEM path diagram for a two-way ANOVA is shown below.
 The diagram shows the “Less Constrained” model - the six means, represented by the label on the arrows connecting the “1” to the dependent variable, differ.
 To be consistent with the ANOVA assumption of homogeneity of variances, the residual variances are constrained to be equal.

 <img src="images/two_way_ANOVA.svg" data-fig-align="center" />